Four Medication Safety Tips for Older Adults

 - A food or non-alcoholic drink reacts with a drug;

 Your task?
-Learn which interactions are possible.
-You can do this by carefully reading drug facts labels on over-the-counter drugs and the information that comes with your prescription medications, and by reviewing any special instructions with your health care provider.
-For instance nitroglycerin, which treats angina (chest pain related to heart disease), should not be taken with many erectile dysfunction drugs, including Viagra and Cialis, because serious interactions can occur.
-And some drugs should not be taken with alcohol, as symptoms such as loss of coordination and memory loss can result.
+Learn about possible interactions and the potential side effects of your medications.
+You can do this by carefully reading drug facts labels on over-the-counter drugs (OTC) and the information that comes with your prescription medications, and by reviewing any special instructions with your health care provider.
+For instance, nitroglycerin, which treats angina (chest pain related to heart disease), should not be taken with many erectile dysfunction drugs, including Viagra and Cialis, because serious interactions can occur.
+Some drugs should not be taken with alcohol, as problems such as loss of coordination, memory problems, sleepiness, and falls can result.

-If you’re seeing multiple health care providers, tell each one about all of your medications and supplements.
-You also can ask your pharmacist about potential interactions.
+If you’re seeing more than one health care provider, tell each one about all medications, herbal preparations, and supplements you take.
+You also can ask your pharmacist about potential drug interactions and side effects.

-Schedule at least one annual review of your medications with your health care provider to confirm which medications are still necessary and which you can stop taking (if any).
+Ideally, you should discuss the prescription and over-the-counter medications and dietary supplements that you take with your health care provider at each visit.
+Do this to confirm if the medications are still necessary and if the supplements are appropriate—and to determine which ones you can stop taking (if any).

-If a certain medication seems out of your budget, ask your health care provider whether there is a cheaper, and still effective, alternative.
+If a certain medication seems out of your budget, ask your health care provider if there is a less expensive, and still effective, alternative.
+Also tell your health care provider if you think a medication isn’t working well (for example, if a medication is not relieving pain like you think it should).

 “As a society, we have become reliant on pharmaceuticals to help us attain a longer and higher-quality life.
 It’s a wonderful success of Western medicine,” she adds.
 “The goal should be for each of us to access that benefit but respect that medicines are serious business.
 To get the most out of them, you should take them with great care and according to directions.”